jonnygrant/compile_assert/README.md

 I've only found a way to put the compile_assert within static functions in optimized builds, otherwise the compiler can't validate that all calling locations are truly validating their inputs passed to the checked static function at compile time.

 compile_assert(condition, description) where description is not logged, it is an easy way for a programmer to include a note explaining why there is this compile time check, they can write "" if they really don't need to explain.
 It's implemented as a macro, rather than inline.
 If it was an inline function, the compiler error would display the file and line number as the inline function from the header.

+Sometimes, there might be some small changes needed, to make a suitable place to call compile_assert().

 # sample output main13 library API example
 ```C